 The Killarney National Park is home to no less than three beautiful lakes which make up a third of the park.
 Within the Killarney National Park are lots of things to see and do.
 There are walking and hiking trails, Ross Castle, Muckross House and Abbey and the Torc Waterfall.

 This area is one of natural beauty and it is easy to see why it is so popular with tourists.

 Top attraction to visit – The stunning Torc Waterfall and Ross Castle are top attractions to visit while in Killarney.
 We also highly recommend a visit to the Gap of Dunloe.
 Book your boat, car and bus tour here.

 Top place to stay – For ultimate luxury on the edge of one of the lakes of Killarney National Park, stay in The Europe.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.

 Ring of Kerry

 One of the most beautiful places in Ireland to visit is also one of the most scenic places in Ireland.
 A 179km circular driving route known as the Ring of Kerry is somewhere that everyone needs on their Ireland bucket list.

 The Ring of Kerry also forms part of the Wild Atlantic Way, a 2500km driving route that stretches from Malin Head in County Donegal to the Old Head of Kinsale in County Cork.
 The Ring of Kerry circuit of the Iveragh Peninsula brings you through pretty villages, past rugged coastline and the landscape changes all the time from beaches to mountains and loughs.